thomaspoignant/go-feature-flag/website/docs/relay_proxy/configure_relay_proxy.md

 ### MongoDB

+_To understand the format in which a flag needs to be configured in MongoDB, check the [example](../../../examples/retriever_mongodb) available._

 | Field name  | Type   | Default  | Description                                                                                                               |
 |-------------|--------|----------|---------------------------------------------------------------------------------------------------------------------------|
 | `kind`      | string | **none** | **(mandatory)** Value should be **`mongodb`**.<br/>_This field is mandatory and describe which retriever you are using._ |